nuejs/nue/packages/nuejs.org/docs/content-tags.md

 include: [tabs]
 ---

 # Content tags
 Nue offers a powerful set of built-in Markdown extensions, referred to as "tags," which significantly enhance your ability to create rich and interactive websites.
-These tags allow you to seamlessly integrate various content types, from images and videos to buttons and custom elements, all while maintaining clean and readable Markdown syntax.
-This capability enables you to build dynamic web pages with ease, making your content engaging and visually appealing.

 ## Tag syntax
 Tags are defined within square brackets.
 For example, to include an image, you would write: